almossawi/badarguments/extras/content/posts/main/index.md

 The headline for an online article about an airstrike that killed dozens of civilians reads

-"Commander said it didn't mean to kill 42 civilians on Sunday, saying it attacked a series of militant tunnels **that caused people's homes to collapse**"
+"Commander said it didn't mean to kill 42 civilians on Sunday, saying it attacked a series of underground storage units **that caused people's homes to collapse**"

 In an interview on BBC's Newsnight, when a minister is asked if he knew that his security forces were so brutal replies